badicsalex/peginator/doc/syntax.md

 Its main use is building left-associative parse trees.

-Keep in mind that left recursion can be trickier than you think, and the interactions with other called left-recursive rules may be unintuitive (especially when combined with the `>` operator).
+Keep in mind that left recursion can be trickier than they seem, and the interactions with other called left-recursive rules may be unintuitive (especially when combined with the `>` operator).
 In these cases, it might be better to rewrite the left-recursive rules to a list format (e.g.
 `num { '+' num }`, and create the associative tree in a post-processing step.